 Disadvantages of Higher Working Capital Turnover Ratio

-- Extremely higher ratio sometimes reflects that the company does not have enough capital to support its sales growth.
+- An extremely higher ratio sometimes reflects that the company does not have enough capital to support its sales growth.

 - Higher working capital turnover often leads to the insolvency of the business.

-The working capital turnover ratio is very significant for business organizations to compare its performance with the competitors.
-It gives a meaningful idea to the company in determining the efficiency in utilizing the working capital.
-However, the interpretation of higher capital turnover ratio should be done carefully.
+The working capital turnover ratio is significant for business organizations to compare their performance with competitors.
+It gives a meaningful idea to the company in determining the efficiency of utilizing the working capital.
+However, a higher capital turnover ratio interpretation should be made carefully.
 The picture is not always bright when the ratio is higher.
 Sometimes, a higher ratio is a sign of insufficient working capital in the business.
-Therefore, the analyst should use working capital turnover ratio formula after considering the various aspects of the business and the industry.1–4
+Therefore, the analyst should use the working capital turnover ratio formula after considering the various aspects of the business and the industry.